 Life as an international resident in one of the world's fascinating destinations is unique.
-Led by design or by fortune to this magnificent city, Amazing Capitals Düsseldorf helps you engage in a new culture, new language and new routine full of surprises.
+Led by design or by fortune to this magnificent city, Amazing Capitals Düsseldorf helps expats engage in their new location, new culture, new language and new routine full of surprises.

-Amazing Capitals helps companies and cities to attract and retain expats through publishing online resources which paint an excellent image of the location.
-Designed specifically to cover the expat ecosystem and close the gaps, they assist international talent to settle in, discover more about their new home and to lead better lives.
+Amazing Capitals helps companies and cities to attract and expats through publishing online resources which paint an excellent image of the location.
+Designed specifically to cover the expat ecosystem and close the gaps, those same resources assist international talent to settle in and discover more about their new home.
+Longer term, the objective is to assist companies to retain their international employees and help them to lead better lives.

 Enjoy this eBook, packed with articles full of opening insights on aspects of life plus a selection of assorted stories that compliment your comprehensive online eGuide.

-A perpetual expat, your publisher is highly experienced in the exciting phenomenon of living in various countries that include Germany.
-Contacts in diplomatic and administrative circles in Düsseldorf led to the birth of the first location guide for international employees in 2007.
+A perpetual expat, your publisher is highly experienced in the exciting phenomenon of living in various countries that include Germany, Finland, USA, France and Spain.
+Requests from contacts in diplomatic and administrative circles in Düsseldorf led to the birth of the first location guide for international employees in 2007.